elatov/elatov.github.io/_posts/2022-03-27-using-docker-slim-to-reduce-the-size-a-docker-image.md

 ---

 ## Slimming down your container images
-There are a couple of sites that cover as to why you should keep your container images small:
+There are a couple of sites that cover why you should keep your container images small:

 - [The Quest for Minimal Docker Images, part 3](https://jpetazzo.github.io/2020/04/01/quest-minimal-docker-images-part-3/)
 - [Build smaller containers](https://fedoramagazine.org/build-smaller-containers/)